netdata/netdata/docs/netdata-cloud/README.md

 # Netdata Cloud

-Netdata Cloud is a service that complements Agent installations.
-It is a key part in achieving optimal cost structure for large scale observability.
+Netdata Cloud is a powerful service that transforms standalone Netdata Agent installations into a unified, scalable observability solution.
+It achieves this without centralizing metric storage, ensuring optimal performance and cost-effectiveness even at enterprise scale.

-Technically, Netdata Cloud is a thin control plane that allows the Netdata ecosystem to virtually be an unlimited scalable and flexible observability pipeline.
-It can span multiple teams, cloud providers, data centers and services, while remaining a uniform and highly integrated infrastructure, providing real-time and high-fidelity insights.
+By serving as a lightweight control plane, Netdata Cloud provides:

+- Seamless coordination across multiple teams and environments
+- Unified visibility across cloud providers and data centers
+- Real-time, high-fidelity monitoring at any scale
+- Flexible observability pipelines that grow with your infrastructure

 ```mermaid
 flowchart TB